jeffThompson/EagleCAD_Tutorials/README.md

 A set of tutorials for learning EagleCAD and circuit design.

 Also included is a design rule set called 'BasicHandEtching.dru', designed for home PCB etching using laser printed overhead transparencies and ferric chloride.
+To install this file, download it and place it in:

+    Applications > Eagle > dru

 \- \- \-